 World Day of Cultural Diversity: Recognising the power of diverse perspectives

-posted on 20 May, 2021 by Bindu Panicker - Global Communications Manager
+posted on 20 May, 2021 by Bindu Panicker - Brand & Corporate Communications Manager

 With most international flights still grounded, many national lockdowns still in place and opportunities to share physical cultural experiences scarce, events like World Day of Cultural Diversity are taking on an added sense of importance.
 Celebrated each year on 21 May, this UN designated awareness day aims to promote international cooperation, dialogue and development, and give communities around the world an opportunity to spotlight their unique cultural heritage.

 Stemming from the Scottish and Egyptian cultural influence brought by our founders Nadia and Alf Taylor, tna has always been a truly international company built on the philosophy of strength through diversity.
 With this in mind, we’re taking a moment to mark this year’s World Day of Cultural Diversity by speaking with Marianne Dsouza, Chief People & Culture Officer at tna, about her experiences of cultural diversity in the workplace and how tna’s efforts to promote collaboration, understanding and teamwork have brought the company closer together in a time of crisis.